 3. Gravity Forms

-When you need a contact form for your WordPress site, Gravity Forms is your go-to plugin
+If you need a contact form for your WordPress site, Gravity Forms is ideal

 Currently in use by more than one million sites, Gravity Forms is a WordPress plugin that allows you to build complex, contact forms quickly and with ease, with no technical knowledge required.